Sara Stieg, M.S., L.Ac., FABORM

 She maintains her knowledge of eastern and western reproductive medicine by sharing information with colleagues and taking extensive courses taught by great masters in her field.
 In addition, Tiffinie has participated in developing on-going research to bridge the gap between the East and West.
 Overall, she encourages her patients to keep learning, too, to optimize their own healing experiences and lives.

-Tiffinie has recently broadened her practice and expanded to the lovely isle of Alameda as Good Witch Wellness & Apothecary.
-You can find her there treating patients, tinkering with herbs, and preparing to launch her line of herbal apothecary tinctures.
+Tiffinie has recently expanded to the East Bay as Alameda as Good Witch Wellness & Apothecary (Nests sister practice).
+You can find her there treating patients, tinkering with herbs, and preparing to launch her line of herbal apothecary bitters and tonics.
 Tiffinie also likes to spend her free time exploring the wonders of California with her husband and son, growing food and medicinal herbs in her family garden, connecting with community, and rebooting with walks along the beach.

 Shirliey Fung, M.S., L.Ac.

 Shirliey Fung is a licensed acupuncturist in the state of California.
 She is NCCAOM board-certified in Oriental Medicine and Chinese herbal therapy and certified in Maya Abdominal Massage from the Arvigo Institute.
 She graduated in 2006 from the Seattle Institute of Oriental Medicine in Washington State with a Master’s in Acupuncture and Oriental Medicine and holds a Bachelor’s degree from the University of North Carolina.
 She is a former Fulbright Fellow to Taiwan.

 Shirliey worked for nearly ten years as a journalist before her own health issues lead her to try acupuncture and herbs.
 She had such a profound healing experience with this effective medicine that she changed careers.
 She feels blessed and honored to be able to share this wonderful medicine with others.